mautic/mautic-documentation/pages/09.contacts/04.manage-fields/docs.en.md

 ### Customize Contact List Column

-You can create your custom Contact List column and add the fields that you want from your configuration.
+You can create your custom Contact List column and add the fields that you want from your Configurations.
 To do that you need to:

 1. Go to Configurations > Contact Settings to see the Contact List Settings.

 ![Contact List](contact-list.png)

-2. Customize your columns by selecting the different fields according to your needs.
+2. Customize your Columns by selecting the different fields according to your needs.
 You can use the search bar to search for fields.
 3. Save and go to Contacts to check if your changes were applied.

 ![Customized Contact List](customize.png)